Equipment (clothing brand)

 Equipment is a fashion label currently based in Los Angeles, California.
 Originally launched in 1976 by Christian Restoin, husband of former Vogue Paris Editor-in-chief Carine Roitfeld, the brand is currently carried in over 60 countries and 600 retail doors, including two Equipment retail stores.

 History

 Christian Restoin launched the brand in 1976.
 Restoin left the brand in 1998.

 Equipment was re-launched in 2010 by Serge Azria, the older brother of Max Azria, head of the BCBG Max Azria Group empire, and has since been spotted on celebrities such as Kate Bosworth, Diane Kruger, and Anne Hathaway.

-The brand is currently headquartered in Los Angeles, operating under the parent company, The Collected Group, LLC, along with contemporary brands, Joie and Current/Elliott.
+In 2013, TA Associates acquired a 60% interest in Dutch LLC, parent company to Equipment and two related brands, Joie and Current/Elliott.
+The company was renamed as The Collected Group by 2017, and filed for bankruptcy protection in April 2021.
+The three brands were subsequently sold to Sunrise Brands in July of that year, and then to Republic Brands in December 2025.

 Retail

 Equipment opened its first freestanding flagship location in New York's Soho neighborhood in December 2012, followed by a West Coast location in West Hollywood's Melrose Place shopping district.